Glamp at Girl Scouts' Camp River Ranch. Credit: Dorothee Brand/Belathée Photography

 Do you long to learn how to quilt?
-Or have unfinished sewing or craft projects laying around that you wished you could finish?
-Quilters Dream Retreats offers classes for beginners to advanced quilters at weekend retreats in the spring and fall at the Salvation Army’s Camp Arnold in beautiful Eastonville ($205).
+Or have unfinished sewing or craft projects laying around that you wish you could finish?
+Quilters Dream Retreats offers classes for beginners to advanced quilters at weekend retreats in the spring and fall held at the Salvation Army’s Camp Arnold in beautiful Eatonville.

-Several quilt and craft retreats are also offered at the YMCA’s Camp Orkila on Orcas Island in January.
-Campers bring their own projects and work on projects while enjoying stunning views of Puget Sound ($140–$225).
+Several quilt and craft retreats are also offered at the YMCA’s Camp Orkila on Orcas Island, typically in winter.
+Campers bring their own projects and work on them while enjoying stunning views of the Salish Sea.

 Adventurous mom retreats

 Do you love being out on the water?
-Check out the kayak trips offered by Friday Harbor’s Outdoor Odysseys including their Women-Only Tours, starting at $649 per person for a three-day sea kayak trip around the San Juan islands.
+Check out the kayak trips offered by Friday Harbor’s Outdoor Odysseys, including its Women on the Water tour, starting at $649 per person for a three-day sea kayak trip around the San Juan Islands.

 Prefer land-based thrills?
-Check out the spring and Fall Women’s Wellness Weekends offered at the YMCA’s Camp Orkila and Camp Colman.
-Activities9 include fitness and yoga classes, biking, belly dancing and a zipline at Camp Orkila ($180–$305).
+Check out the spring and fall Women’s Wellness Weekends offered at the YMCA’s Camp Orkila and Camp Colman.
+Activities include fitness and yoga classes, biking, belly dancing and a zipline at Camp Orkila.

 Is yoga your ticket to calm?
-Discover Yoga in Redmond offers an annual yoga retreat at the Marsh House retreat center on beautiful Whidbey Island ($450).
-Several yoga retreats are offered throughout the year at the Skalitude Retreat and Education center in Carlton, Washington, in the beautiful Methow Valley ($360–$500).
-Sleeping Lady Resort in Leavenworth also hosts yoga retreats throughout the year including a Yoga Momma retreat May 20–22 ($434–$549).
+Discover Yoga in Redmond offers occasional yoga retreats at getaway locations such as Whidbey Island.
+Yoga retreats are offered throughout the year at the Skalitude Retreat and Education center in Carlton, Wash., in the beautiful Methow Valley.
+Sleeping Lady Mountain Resort in Leavenworth also hosts yoga retreats throughout the year, including one offered by Seattle mom Jen Keeler of Yoga Momma.

 Woodworking by the sea